keshavaone/MessageMinder/README.md

 ```
 pip install selenium pandas
 ```
-Download ChromeDriver from here [https://chromedriver.chromium.org/]and add it to your PATH, or specify its location in the script.
+Download ChromeDriver from [here](https://chromedriver.chromium.org/) and add it to your PATH, or specify its location in the script.

 Prepare an Excel file with the following columns: